AlphaSquad/VALET/README.md

 ### Downloading Test files

-The following code can be used to download the test data from the VALET repository.
+You can use the following code to download the test data from the VALET repository.

 ```
 !/usr/bin/sh